joelkoz/NodeMDA/plugin-dev/koa-react/README.md

 An association between one `Entity` and another `Entity` implies a "reference" type relationship between two different database documents.

-1. In an association, the relationships can be "zero to one", "one to one", "zero to many", or "one to many."
+1. In an association, you can specify a multiplicity on each end of the association. the relationships can be "one to one", "one to many"
+"one to zero or one", or "one to zero or many",
 A "Many to many" relationship gets stored as an array of references in BOTH entity documents and requires that you manually manage the array values.
 For this reason, using "many to many" is not recommended.